carved-duck/rails-rentool/README.md

 # 📚 レンtool

-A simple website we created based off of Airbnb.
+A simple website based off of Airbnb.
 Here you can both rent and rent out tools to users.
 <br>

 <br>